alfonsolink/tf_faster_rcnn_fixed/README.md

 # Notes:
 this has no dynamic tensors accdg. to image size -- all images are rescaled to 600 x 1000, I'll come up with a version that has dynamic tensors soon

-results are much better if network is loaded with pre-trained imagenet weights
+results are much better if network is loaded with pre-trained imagenet weights, which can be downloaded [here] (https://1drv.ms/f/s!AtPFjf_hfC81kUrPD2Kazg1Gtkz6) for a simple saver.restore().